DataDog/documentation/content/en/infrastructure/containers/configuration.md

 1. In Datadog, open [Orchestrator Explorer][3].
 1. On the left panel, under **Select Resources**, select [**Kubernetes > Custom Resources > Resource Definitions**][4].
-1. Locate the custom resource definition that corresponds to the resource you want to collect.
+1. Locate the custom resource definition that corresponds to the resource you want to visualize in the explorer.
 Click on the version under the **Versions** column.
-1. Select **Enable Indexing**
+1. Click to select the fields you would like to index from the Custom Resource (maximum of 50 fields per resource), then click **Enable Indexing** to save

+Once fields are indexed, they will be available to add as columns in the explorer or as part of Saved Views.

 ## Further reading